vignesh-web-dev/big7-task/README.md

 ## Getting Started

+Download the text file that i attached in the Mail.
+Create ".env.local" file, same path as the package.json file present.
+Copy the Environment Variable and paste that in this file.

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev